Last Updated 1/21/2020

 Americans face significant obstacles in preparing and saving for a financially secure retirement.
 Many Americans are dramatically under-saved.
 According to a report by the Insured Retirement Institute, only 54% of Baby Boomers have any retirement savings at all.
 Moreover, only a quarter of Baby Boomers are confident their savings are sufficient to carry them through all their retirement years.
 Financial literacy skills are lacking for many, leaving them unprepared to accumulate and manage the substantial assets necessary to assure a comfortable retirement.
 Interestingly, a 2017 Mercer report found “financial courage” leads to better individual outcomes than even financial literacy.

 The NAIC is also reviewing and updating NAIC model laws and regulations, particularly in the area of annuities, to ensure they continue to meet public policy needs.
 In 2016, the NAIC launched a national Life Policy Locator Service in 2016 to assist individuals in locating life insurance policies, especially in cases where the requestor or beneficiary has little to no information about the policy.
-The consumer tool has matched 8,210 beneficiaries with lost or misplaced life insurance policies or annuities – totaling $92.5 million returned to consumers – since its launch last November.
+The consumer tool has matched 8,210 beneficiaries with lost or misplaced life insurance policies or annuities – totaling $92.5 million returned to consumers – in its first year alone.

 In August of 2017, CIPR held an event on Enhancing Protections and Empowering Consumers for a Secure Retirement.
 The event focused on identifying unforeseen risk pre-retirees and post-retirees might face in retirement.
 The event also explored the impact of the U.S. Department of Labor legislation on fiduciary responsibility.